ca-scribner/Udacity-Data-Engineering-Capstone/readme.md

 The staging of raw data, specifically the many sales data files, in Redshift was notably better performing than in Postgres:

 * Postgres:
-    * Staging (~1850s total):
+    * Staging (~155s total):
-        * staging of the sales files was progressively slower the larger the staging table became.
-Staging the first few month's sales took ~2s, whereas staging the last few months sales took >40s.
-The average time to stage a monthly sales file was ~20s
+        * Staging sales files consistently took ~2s per file, with no reduction of performance as the size of staged data grew
         * staging time for other data (population and weather) was small relative to that of sales.
-Staging all other data took ~20s total
+Staging all other data took ~12s total
-    * Insert of staged data into OLTP schema took about 1100s
+    * Insert of staged data into OLTP schema took about 580s
-    * Insert of OLTP data into OLAP schema took about 700s
+    * Insert of OLTP data into OLAP schema took about 460s
 * Redshift:
     * Staging (~180s total)
         * Staging sales files consistently took ~2s per file, with no reduction of performance as the size of staged data grew